muktihari/quiz_master/README.md

 Answer : 5 is correct
 Answer : five is correct
 ```
+Limitation: now it can only figure out number 0-10.

 ## Setup
 This following command will run all unit tests and compile the code as `/bin/quiz_master` (linux binary)